Government spending: Theories of public expenditure

 Several theories of taxation exist in public economics.
 Governments can be separated into two distinct types when it comes to their fiscal and monetary sovereignty: currency-issuers and currency-users.
 Currency-users at all levels (national, regional and local) need to raise revenue from a variety of sources to finance public-sector expenditures.
 They are not in control of the currency that their jurisdiction transacts in and so are restricted by what revenue they can raise prior to executing spending policies.
 Currency-issuing governments have no such nominal fiscal restriction.
 They have an infinite fiscal capacity in that, in principle, they can issue as much of their own currency as they like.
-However, real resources and productive capacity within an economy are finite.
-It is the acquisition of these real resources for the public purpose and a non-inflationary bias in government policy-making that places the constraint on currency-issuing government spending, rather than nominal financing from prior revenue collection.
+However, inflation constraints currency-issuing government spending in practice.

 The details of taxation are guided by two principles: who will benefit, and who can pay.
 Public expenditure means the expenditure on the developmental and non-developmental activity such as construction of roadways and dams, and other activity.

 Rules or principles that govern the expenditure policy of the government are called "canons of public expenditure".
 Economist George Findlay Shirras laid down the following four canons of public expenditure, although some are understood not to be required: